lillwimberly/cs81-module3b-toolkit/PREDICTIONS.md

 ### Divide

-Will return the value of the input number divided by the input divsor.
+Will return the value of the input number divided by the input divisor.